-According to Slavin (1995), cooperative instruction is principally dependent on the constructivist theory as well as on social interdependence theory.
+According to Slavin (1995), cooperative instruction is principally dependent on the constructivist theory as well as social interdependence theory.

 Constructivist Theory of Learning: Cooperative instruction is also based on constructivism theory.
 Knowledge is constructed, and transformed by trainees.
 The constructivists' theoretical proposition began from the works of Jean Piaget (1896-1980) and Jerome Bruner (1915-1999) in the year 1968.
 The theoretical framework for constructivism maintains that knowledge acquisition usually develops from ideas which a trainee is previously aware of; this previous idea is termed schema.
 This is because every idea or concept originates from previous idea.
-The proponents proposed that knowledge acquisition is efficient if a trainee is fully involved in knowledge acquisition activity instead of expecting to be a passive receptor of ideas (Devries & Zan, 2003).
+The proponents proposed that knowledge acquisition is efficient if a trainee is fully involved in knowledge acquisition activity instead of expecting to be a passive receptor of idea (Devries and Zan ,2003).
 The knowledge acquisition procedure should be comprehended as what a trainee does by depending on previous mental ideas (schema) or through generation of novel ideas that create avenue for new concepts.

-In creating novel ideas, trainees do not receive ideas passively from the instructor.
-Instructional delivery becomes a give and take business among all the participants in knowledge acquisition activity.
-Constructivist theoretical proposition philosophy is centred on the fact that ideas are developed by trainees as they make effort to derive meaning from experiences through interaction.
-Using constructivists approach, the goals of tutoring are to assist trainees build up learning as well as mental reasoning modalities, concentrate on trainees' and group's effective development of ideas as well as enhance knowledge acquisition.
+In creating novel ideas, trainees does not receive ideas passively from the instructor instructional delivery becomes a give and take business among all the participants in knowledge acquisition activity.
+Constructivist theoretical proposition philosophy is centered on the facts that idea is developed by trainees as they make effort to derive meaning of experiences through interaction.
+Using constructivists approach, the goals of tutoring are to assist trainees build up learning as well as mental reasoning modalities, concentrate on trainees' and group's effective development of ideas as well as enhance knowledge acquisition through stimulating active discovery or inquiry approach to knowledge acquisition.